 Practice fundamental skills relating to Body Systems Theory 103.
 Skills include wound and burn care; assisting with application and removal of sutures, surgical staples and casting; asepsis and infection control; identifying surgical instruments and proper care of instruments; assisting with minor office surgery; and operating the autoclave.
-Also includes activities related to safety and emergency practices.
+Also includes activities related to safety and emergency practices and uploading immunizations into the college designated database.

-Prerequisite: Successful completion of MAP 146 and MAP 147.
-Corequisite: MAP 166, MAP 173, MAP 177, and MAP 209.
+Prerequisite: Completion of MAP 146 and MAP 147.